Hiring surge lifts economy - and Trump’s re-election chances

 The day’s new round of sunny employment figures offered fresh evidence of a strong national economy — and a big political advantage for Trump just as the 2020 presidential campaign begins to intensify.
 Stocks are at or near record levels , too, as the president often notes.

-Democrats pointed to the rising costs of health care in the new government report.
-And there are still regional disparities.
-Overall income inequality hasn’t narrowed.
+Democrats pointed to regional disparities in the new government report.
+And overall income inequality hasn’t narrowed.

 But the Democrats who are fighting to deny the Republican president a second term are beginning to acknowledge the weight of their challenge: Since World War II, no incumbent president has ever lost re-election in a growing economy.